Ziggurat is a 2014 video game from a small indie Spanish studio .

 Carina is usually wrapped in thick, cold weather, hooded robes.

-Her legs were cut off about a third of the way to the knees.
+Her legs were cut off about a third of the way down to the knees.
 With her prosthetic legs hidden under her robes this isn’t apparent, though it looks a bit like she’s riding some sort of miniature electric scooter underneath.
-The bulge from the back of the seat is also somewhat visible.
+The bulge from the back of the seat is also noticeable.

 Usually, only her eyes are visible.
 These tend to project a dour, wary, intense impression.

 Carina uses her seat to help store her arsenal.
 For instance her staff is crammed into a sword sheath that hangs on the side, between one of her front legs and one of her middle legs.
 She can thus grab and fire it, then transition to another weapon, very quickly.

 By real-world standards she’d look Persian.
 Though with a sickly palor, and with hair alchemically treated to look golden-ish.